MionKit/mion/packages/router/README.md

 /** Hook definition */
 export type Hook = {
-    /** Executes the hook even if an error was thrown previously in the execution path */ forceRunOnError?: boolean;
+    /** Executes the hook even if an error was thrown previously */ forceRunOnError?: boolean;
     /** Enables returning data in the responseBody */ canReturnData?: boolean;